 All regions, including your estate, are automatically backed up at regular intervals throughout the day; we hold several days' worth of these backup states.
 This saves everything about your estate: the terrain, the land parcels, the builds, the textures and settings.
 The only things not saved are avatars themselves.

 This means that under certain circumstances, your region can be rolled back to a previous state.
-In the event of an emergency, you can request a rollback via the Concierge service.
+In the event of an emergency, a region owner can request a rollback via the Concierge service.
 Performing a rollback can have serious consequences and should therefore not be thought of as an "Undo" feature on your estate; rather, it's a safety mechanism to be used only when something goes very badly wrong.

 Rollbacks are performed at our discretion.